2010 Emory Healthcare 500: Race

 The race, the twenty-fifth in the season, began at 7:30 pm EDT and was televised live in the United States on ESPN.
 Before the race, conditions were sunny with a temperature of 85 °F. Joe Gibbs began the pre-race ceremonies, by giving the invocation.
-Next, Ernie Haase and Signature Sound performed the national anthem, and Terry Green, Emory Healthcare's 500th heart transplant recipient, gave the command for drivers to start their engines.
+Next, Ernie Haase & Signature Sound performed the national anthem, and Terry Green, Emory Healthcare's 500th heart transplant recipient, gave the command for drivers to start their engines.

 Denny Hamlin retained his pole position lead into the first corner, followed by Ryan Newman in the second position.
 Newman was challenging Hamlin, on the first lap.
 Tony Stewart maintained his starting position of fifth on the grid, as Jimmie Johnson was seventh.
 Kyle Busch was passed by Carl Edwards, two laps later.
 After starting seventeenth, Mark Martin had fallen to twenty-seventh by the sixth lap.
 Busch reclaimed third, passing Edwards, one lap later.
 After eight laps of continuous racing, Hamlin had a lead of eight tenths of a second, as Johnson moved to fifth.
 Martin, then fell to thirtieth because of car handling problems.
 On lap 13, Johnson, followed by Stewart, moved into the fourth and fifth positions, after passing Edwards.